v8/v8.dev/src/blog/v8-release-63.md

 Weak optimized function list is gone.
 More information can be found in [the dedicated blog post](/blog/lazy-unlinking).

 The mentioned items are a non-exhaustive list of speed improvements.
-Lot’s of other performance-related work has happened.
+Lots of other performance-related work has happened.

 ## Memory consumption